-All that’s now left to do is translating your URL slugs that will be visible in your multilingual XML sitemap.
-To do this, select the String Translation option in the translation interface and then edit the Post Slugs for your content to adjust the URL translations:
+All that’s now left to do is translate your URL slugs that will be visible in your multilingual XML sitemap.
+To do this, select the String Translation option in the translation interface and then edit the URL slugs for your content to adjust the URL translations:

 Alternatively, you can also select the slug you wish to translate from the Strings dropdown in the Visual Editor and then input its translation in the additional language field, just like you would do with any other piece of content.

 Now that your URLs are translated as well, when you browse to your site’s sitemap, you’ll see all of your multilingual content: